ravimengal/RAVIMENGAL/README.md

 ### Hi there 👋

 I'm Ravi Mengal.
-A self-Frontend Web & App Developer from Nashik, India.
+A self-taught Frontend Web Developer from Nashik, India.

+I make cool projects when i am free and try to gather infromation related to tech , open source.
-Explore my repositories to find out the projects that I've worked on, and feel free to check out the code. :octocat✨
+Explore my repositories to find out the projects that I've worked on, and feel free to check out the code. :octocat :octocat:sparkles

 What I'm currently good at: